blueOkiris/tetris-cli/README.md

 ## Build dependencies

-You should just need the [Rust programming language](https://www.rust-lang.org/tools/install) installed and a Linux machine (Windows cmd is bad).
+You should just need the [Rust programming language](https://www.rust-lang.org/tools/install) installed and a Linux machine (Windows cmd is bad when it comes to terminal graphics).